huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 } // namespace user
 ```

 Things get trickier.
-Let's say I've already used `MyObject` thoughout my code base (with `std::visit` everywhere).
+Let's say I've already used `MyObject` throughout my code base (with `std::visit` everywhere).
 Wrapping it into my own type and update the usage is not that easy.
 If we'd like to add customisation point to `my_cp`, where should we add it?
 Options are:

 - `user` namespace.
 This won't work because `MyObject` is in `std` namespace
 - `std` namespace.
 This is no no